chapel-lang/chapel/doc/rst/usingchapel/chplenv.rst

        `third-party/llvm`
      *  ``system`` if a compatible system-wide installation of LLVM is detected

-   If none of the above cases pply then you will need to either add a system-wide installation of LLVM or set ``CHPL_LLVM`` to ``bundled`` or ``none``.
+   If none of the above cases apply then you will need to either add a system-wide installation of LLVM or set ``CHPL_LLVM`` to ``bundled`` or ``none``.